Barrington One Construction, LLC

 If your construction project requires substantial framing and structural modifications and if asked by the city or architect, an engineer can design a structure to hold new roof loads and calculate needed stress loads for any structure you are working with.
 A good engineer will find solutions and back it up with his certification and stamp.

 I have seen cases where the engineer over calculated and ordered the 2nd floor of a home to hold the weight of a semi truck which is not explained easily to the customer upon final inspection and costs.
-But a good remodel contractor will have a good engineer who makes good decisions and will add value to the project.
-This is what we offer.
+But a good remodel contractor will have a good engineer who makes good decisions and will add value to the project not spend resources that are not needed.